SM 100D Fundamentals of College Mathematics

 3 credits (AS)

 Statistics is designed for students interested in social, behavioral and natural sciences, business, and economics.
 Topics include descriptive statistics; counting methods; probability and probability distributions including binomial, normal, Poisson, and t-distributions; estimation; hypothesis testing; chi-square applications; linear regression and correlation.
 Technology will include the use of statistical software and will be introduced through workshops.
-Prerequisite: SM 161 College Algebra or SM 165 Pre-Calculus ("C" grade or better strongly recommended) or permission of the instructor
+Prerequisite: SM 161 College Algebra, SM 165 Pre-Calculus, SM 265 Calculus I or SM 266 Calculus II ("C" grade or better strongly recommended).

 SM 265 Calculus I